-In June 2016, the FASB issued authoritative accounting guidance on the presentation of financial assets at the net amount expected to be collected.
+In June 2016, the FASB issued authoritative accounting guidance on the presentation of financial assets at the net amount expected to be collected, which guidance was subsequently amended.
 The guidance also requires the disclosure of financing receivables disaggregated by the year of origination.
 The guidance will be effective for the Company in fiscal year 2020.
-Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements.
+Management is currently evaluating the impact of this guidance on the Company's consolidated financial statements by identifying and reviewing financial assets which could be subject to credit losses.